MetPX/sarracenia/doc/sr_poll.1.rst

 **filename  rename=/naefs/grib2/**

-For all notification created, the *rename* option would be set to '/naefs/grib2/filename' because I specified a directory (ends with /)
+For all posts created, the *rename* option would be set to '/naefs/grib2/filename' because I specified a directory (path that ends with /)

 The option *directory*  defines where to get the files on the server.
-Combined with  **accept** / **reject**  options, the user can select the files of interest and their directories of residence. **get** is a synonym for **accept** and is defined for backward compatibility.
+Combined with  **accept** / **reject**  options, the user can select the files of interest and their directories of residence.

 The  **accept**  and  **reject**  options use regular expressions (regexp) to match URL.
 These options are processed sequentially.
-The URL of a file that matches a  **reject**  pattern is never notified.
+The URL of a file that matches a  **reject**  pattern is not published.
-One that match an  **accept**  pattern is notified from its residing directory.
+Files matching an  **accept**  pattern are published.
-Again a *rename*  can be added to the *accept* option... matching products for that *accept* option would get renamed as described... unless the *accept* matches one file, the *rename* option should describe a directory.
+Again a *rename*  can be added to the *accept* option... matching products for that *accept* option would get renamed as described... unless the *accept* matches one file, the *rename* option should describe a directory into which the files will be placed (prepending instead of replacing the file name.)

 The directory can have some patterns.
 These supported patterns concern date/time .
 They are fixed...